Aditya-jod/proj-skill-proof-ai/README.md

 ## How It Works

 1. User signs in or registers; the session cookie captures the user payload.
-2. When a session starts, the orchestrator calls `AdaptationAgent`, which fetches (or falls back to cached/static) problems via `ProblemRepository`.
+2. When a session starts, the orchestrator calls `AdaptationAgent`, which fetches (or falls back to cached/fallback) problems via `ProblemRepository`.
 3. Learner submissions invoke `EvaluationAgent` and `LearningDiagnosisAgent`, which provide scoring and reasoning analysis.
-4. Hint requests route through `HintStrategyAgent`, which may query Gemini for guidance.
+4. Hint requests route through `HintStrategyAgent`, which may query Groq AI for guidance.
 5. Integrity events continuously update the dashboard and session state severity.

 ## File Structure